GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 If the Guance account is not registered, you can click Register Guance Account, enter relevant information, and register through mobile phone number verification.

 > - Workspace language options affect templates for events, alarms and text messages in the workspace.
 If you select English, the above corresponding template will be used by default.
 Once created, the template language of this workspace cannot be modified, so please choose carefully.
-> - User name: used to register [Guance studio account](https://auth.guance.com/businessRegister), and will automatically register [Guance expense center account](https://boss.guance.com/) with the same user name for you, thus carrying out the subsequent expense settlement process.
-The user name account of the expense center will check its uniqueness and cannot be modified once registered; it is supported to bind the user name and account of the expense center.
+> - User name: used to register [Guance studio account](https://auth.guance.com/businessRegister), and will automatically register [Guance Expense Center account](https://boss.guance.com/) with the same user name for you, thus carrying out the subsequent expense settlement process.
+The user name account of the Expense Center will check its uniqueness and cannot be modified once registered; it is supported to bind the user name and account of the Expense Center.
 After the binding is completed, the user name cannot be modified.
 Please operate carefully.

 ![](img/4.register_language_10.png)